Remember Our Heroes

 Patrolman Robert B. Woodall

-Patrolman Robert B. Woodall, a three year veteran of the Oberlin Police Department, was working the midnight shift and was last seen at approximately 4:30am on March 10, 1971.
+Patrolman Robert B. Woodall, a dedicated three-year veteran of the Oberlin Police Department, was serving during the midnight shift when he was last seen at approximately 4:30 a.m. on March 10, 1971.

-Oberlin City Manager, Edward Smith said, “Woody is gone, and there are feelings of regret, shock, remorse and concern.
+Reacting to the loss, Oberlin City Manager Edward Smith expressed, “Woody is gone, and there are feelings of regret, shock, remorse and concern.
 Robert certainly performed his duties conscientiously.
 He was a good officer.”
-His fellow officers further described him as brilliant and aggressive.
-At the time of his appointment, Woodall said, “I have been looking forward to this for a long time and intend to make police work my career.”
-Patrolman Woodall was set to graduate with a bachelor’s degree from Oberlin College in May, 1971.
-Patrolman Woodall was survived by his wife, Christine, father, sister, and grandmother.
-Patrolman Woodall is buried with his wife at Oberlin Westwood Cemetery in Section R, Lot 036.5, Grave #2 and his name is inscribed on the National Law Enforcement Officers Memorial Wall, Washington, D.C., panel 51, west wall, line 8.
+Woodall’s colleagues remembered him as both brilliant and aggressive in his role.
+Upon his appointment, he had enthusiastically shared, “I have been looking forward to this for a long time and intend to make police work my career.”

 Constable Franklin Stone

-Oberlin resident Franklin Stone had recently been elected as a Constable of Russia Township and was serving as Oberlin Village Marshal after the sudden resignation of former Marshal Frank Hovey at a council meeting just six days prior.
+Recently elected as a Constable of Russia Township, Oberlin resident Franklin Stone was serving as Oberlin Village Marshal, following the sudden resignation of former Marshal Frank Hovey just six days prior at a council meeting.

-Constable Stone is the first recorded law enforcement death in Lorain County (Ohio) history.
-Constable Stone was survived by his wife, Huldah, and their four children.
-Constable Stone is buried with his family at Oberlin Westwood Cemetery in Section K, Lot 045, Grave #02B and his name is inscribed on the National Law Enforcement Officers Memorial Wall, Washington D.C., panel 6, west wall, line 31.
+Constable Stone’s death is notably the first recorded law enforcement fatality in the history of Lorain County, Ohio.
+He left behind his wife, Huldah, and their four children.
+Today, he rests alongside his family at Oberlin Westwood Cemetery, specifically in Section K, Lot 045, Grave #02B.
+His sacrifice and service are forever commemorated with his name inscribed on the National Law Enforcement Officers Memorial Wall in Washington D.C., Panel 6, West Wall, Line 31.